 Surgical resection is the main treatment method, in which local resection of benign omental tumors is effective and rarely relapses.
 Tumor markers, B-ultrasound, and CT examination are helpful for preoperative diagnosis and localization.

-Scrotal tumor:
+Scrotal tumor

 Scrotal tumors include primary tumors of the scrotum, metastatic tumors, and tumors that herniate into the abdominal cavity[10].
 Primary tumors of the scrotum mainly include testicular tumors and testicular adnexal tumors[11].